-Section 7.
-Long-Term Disability Insurance.
+Section 22.7 Long-Term Disability Insurance.
 The City shall provide a long term disability benefit to insure sixty-six and two-thirds percent (66 2/3%) of the current base salary for an employee who works at least thirty (30) hours a week, if disabled due to off or on-the-job injury or illness.
 The disability insurance will provide salary protection when ninety (90) days have elapsed from the time of the disabling injury or illness.
-If an employee becomes disabled, he shall not be terminated until one (1) year has elapsed since the onset of the disability.
 After ninety (90) days, disabled employees will be on leave from the City without pay unless receiving benefits as provided elsewhere.

-Section 8.
-On-The-Job Injury Insurance.
-Employees, who sustain an injury or illness compensable by Worker's Compensation and who are unable to perform their normal duties, will be paid the difference between their regular salary and compensation benefits for lost time for a period of ninety (90) days following the injury or illness.
-Upon receipt of an insurance provider check, the employee shall turn the check over to Payroll; in return, the employee will receive one check from the City at a rate equal to their basic monthly earnings.
-If an employee is off work beyond ninety (90) days as a result of a work injury, accrued days of sick leave may be applied to supplement the employee's insured disability income until such leave is exhausted.
-The employee may use his accrued overtime, holiday credits, and vacation credits after ninety (90) days and after the use of any accumulated sick leave.
-Medical progress reports may be required prior to the approval of such payments.
+If an employee becomes disabled, the employee may be medically laid off after exhausting all protected leave(s) if the City does not identify any vacant and suitable positions for which the employee is qualified.
+If the employee is disabled because of a work-related injury or occupational disease, the employee retains all statutory reinstatement and/or reemployment rights following medical layoff.
+If the employee is disabled for reasons other than a work-related injury or occupational disease, the employee will have up to 12 months within which to provide medical information from their attending physician confirming the employee is capable of returning to the position they held at the time of medical layoff.
+If that occurs, the employee will be eligible for possible recall to the former position, subject to City procedures.

+Section 22.8 Worker’s Compensation Insurance.
+The City shall provide worker’s compensation insurance during the life of this contract.
+Employees who sustain an on-the-job injury or illness and who are unable to perform their normal duties may be eligible for Workers Compensation subject to carrier rules.

+When an injury occurs in the course of employment, the City’s obligation to provide compensation under this section is limited to the difference between any disability payment or time loss payment received under Workers' Compensation laws and the employee's regular net pay.
+For the purposes of this Article, “regular net pay” is the base monthly salary for the regular work schedule of the employee in the classification found in the wage schedule, including incentives, less applicable deductions such as taxes, PERS, health insurance contributions, and other mandatory deductions.
+Regular net pay is for regularly scheduled hours and does not include overtime hours or other on duty incentives.

+For the period of up to 90 days from the date of injury, the employer will pay the difference in worker’s compensation payments and regular net pay.
+After 90 days, the employees may elect to use paid leaves to supplement Worker’s Compensation payments and pro-rated charges will be made against accrued paid leaves, in the order of sick leave, holiday/personal leave, vacation, and compensatory time until such time the employee discontinues use of paid leaves or until such leaves are exhausted.

-Section 9.
-Employee Health Insurance Committee.
-The COBEA will appoint two members to represent the COBEA on the City of Bend Employee Health Insurance Committee.
+Section 22.9 Employee Health Insurance Committee.
+COBEA will appoint two members to represent COBEA on the City of Bend Employee Health Insurance Committee.
 This committee will be composed of two representatives of each participating City of bargaining unit, two employees representing the non-represented employee group and an equal or lesser number of City management staff members.
 It is the charge of the Employee Health Insurance Committee to look at cost control through plan design and/or investigating different insurance carriers.
 The committee will strive to maintain a plan that is substantially equal in the insurance benefits to the current benefits.